umd-lib/catalog-searcher/README.md

 ### Running in Docker

+This should be tagged with the legacy-* prefix.

 ```bash
 $ docker build -t docker.lib.umd.edu/legacy-worldcat-searcher .
 $ docker run -it --rm -p 5000:5000 --env-file=.env --read-only docker.lib.umd.edu/legacy-worldcat-searcher
 ```

 ### Building for Kubernetes

+When building for production, do use the legacy-* prefix to differenciate from the non-beta version.

 ```bash
 $ docker buildx build . --builder=kube -t docker.lib.umd.edu/legacy-worldcat-searcher:VERSION --push